mackenziekbrooks/dci271-s25-newdarkage/index.md

 ## Plagiarism & AI Policy

-All work in this course should be your own or properly attributed to sources used.
+All work in this course should be your own with any sources properly attributed.
 For more info, check out [the library's guide to plagiarism](http://libguides.wlu.edu/plagiarism).

 We will be discussing and potentially using generative AI tools in class.
 However, you may only use these tools when explicitly specified in the assignment or activity instructions and any use must be documented.
 This includes generative AI tools like ChatGPT, but also AI features within writing apps like Grammarly.
 Evidence of the use of generative AI will result in a failed assignment.